 Hurricane Insurance Claims – Know Your Rights

 Hurricane claims are one of the many claims that can be brought under a homeowner’s insurance policy.
-Hurricane claims are sometimes treated differently that other types of homeowner’s insurance claims in most policies including having a different deductible than would apply to another kind of loss.
+Hurricane claims are sometimes treated differently than other types of homeowner’s insurance claims in most policies including having a different deductible than would apply to another kind of loss.

 Residents of Florida know only too well the dangers of a hurricane, but few know all the rights they have when claiming insurance benefits for hurricane damage.
 For example, did you know that filing a hurricane claim, which is considered a catastrophic event, will not increase your rates, nor will your policy be canceled?
 Or that your policy may include what is known as a Hurricane Deductible, which is calculated as a percentage of your windstorm coverage limits?
 Or that your insurance policy may cover losses ranging from spoiled food to damage repairs to expenses incurred from a mandatory evacuation.

 Too often homeowners and other property owners are uninformed about their rights and what they can expect after a hurricane.
 That can leave you vulnerable to being taken advantage of by your insurance company.
-Expert representation by an experienced hurricane lawyer will help you navigate your policy, the claims process and the law.
+Expert representation by an experienced hurricane lawyer will help you navigate your policy, the claims process, and the law.

 Notice of a Claim and Other Requirements

 Like other claims under a homeowners’ insurance policy, you will be required to notify your insurance company of a loss you suffer as a result of a hurricane as soon as possible under the circumstances.
 This is usually something a property manager or owner will address early on.
 Your insurance company may deny your otherwise covered claim for delay in reporting the loss.
 For that reason, it is important to notify them right away.